-The Department of Health, through the Health Service Executive is the statutory body responsible for Disability Services nationally and provides the main funding to operate these Services plus ongoing professional support.
+The Department of Health , through the Health Service Executive is the statutory body responsible for Disability Services nationally and provides the main funding to operate these Services plus ongoing professional support.
 In 2006 the Unit obtained Section 39 Status from the HSE.
-Funding is also provided by POBAL who took over from the FAS Social Economy Programme on 1st January 2006.
-There was a three year contract with POBAL to 31st December 2008.
-Subsequently

 As a Registered Charity (Charity No. CHY9500) funds are still raised through organised events, sponsorship, and donations, to contribute to maintaining services to service users.

-Combined Report of the Directors (Trustees) for the year ended 31st December 2020
+Combined Report of the Directors (Trustees) for the year ended 31st December 2022